Any2HRTF/Mesh2HRTF/CONTRIBUTING.rst

 - check if the tests pass
 - check if the documentation is building
 - merge develop into main
-- add a tagg and release on github
+- add a tag and release on github
 - merge main into develop